OriyaDemlich/breast-cancer-classification/README.md

 Model Training: Utilize the file in the "final_model" section to train the neural network model using the Keras package on your prepared dataset.

+Important Note: Before using the links to the models, please be aware that fine-tuning didn't improve the results for the important category (category 1), which represents the presence of cancer cells.
+As a result, we recommend using the model before fine-tuning.

 # **Links to the data and the models:**
 data source:
 https://www.kaggle.com/datasets/paultimothymooney/breast-histopathology-images